-Chand Baori Stepwell Located on the Jaipur-Agra National Highway (NH-11), located at a distance of only a few kilometers from Sikandra town, called the heart of Dausa district of Rajasthan, Abhaneri village.
+Chand Stepwells is Located in Abhaneri village on the Jaipur-Agra National Highway (NH-11), located at a distance of only a few kilometers from Sikandra town, called the heart of Dausa district of Rajasthan.

-Built-in the 9th century, this Bawadi was built by Raja Mihir Bhoj (also known as Chand), and named after him, Chand Bawadi falls.
-The world’s deepest BAORI is around 35 meters wide and the staircase from top to bottom has remained fixed so that the level of water can be filled easily.
+Built in the 9th century, this stepwell was built by Raja Mihir Bhoj (also known as Chand), and named after him, Chand Bawadi falls.
+The world’s deepest stepwell is around 35 meters wide and the staircase from top to bottom has remained fixed so that the level of water can be filled easily.

 The CHAND BAORI has the world’s deepest 3,500 stairs